PLP-WebTechnologies/feb-2025-introduction-to-css-FranzineTrantino/README.md

   <div class="content-box">
     <h2>About</h2>
     <p>As a dedicated IT student at PLP (Power Learn Project Africa), I am eager to apply my technical skills
-      andhands-on project experience in a dynamic, collaborative environment.
+      and hands-on project experience in a dynamic, collaborative environment.
 In addition to my studies, I am actively expanding my expertise through online courses in database management, software engineering, Python, web development, and business startup fundamentals.
-Beyond technology, I havea strong passion for content creation and video editing, particularly for social media platforms.
+Beyond technology, I have a strong passion for content creation and video editing, particularly for social media platforms.
       Managing and growing digital communities excites me, and I enjoy crafting engaging visual stories that resonate with audiences.
 Committed to continuous learning and professional growth, I strive to merge my technical expertise with creative digital strategies to make a meaningful impact.